arbitrari/sentinel/README.md

 Read the [Tauri Documentation](https://tauri.app/v1/guides/development/development-cycle) on this for more info.

+> [!TIP]
-> **NOTE:** If you are on Linux, it may fail to launch when using the integrated VS Code terminal.
+> If you are on Linux, it may fail to launch when using the integrated VS Code terminal.
 This can be resolved by running in the native terminal.
 For some, running `unset GTK_PATH` within VS Code terminal fixes this issue as well.

 If, for whatever reason, you do not want to run the application within Tauri, you may run `ng serve` to serve a local instance of just the Angular application in your web browser.
 There are no guarentees everything will work properly this way, though.